 - Take advantage of third-party authentication functionality within your apps to add another layer of security.

 - Turn off your Bluetooth connection when it's not in use to prevent attackers from taking advantage of that connection and downloading malware to your device.

 - Be careful about posting your cellphone number online.
 Attackers often use software to browse websites for cellphone numbers, then target the numbers for attacks and spam.
 You can limit your risk of becoming a victim by limiting the number of people with access to your number.

 Use your device's phone lock or keypad lock function when you're not using it.
 Password protection on your device makes it much more difficult for someone else to access your sensitive information.
 Also, make sure your device is stored in a secure location.

 Regularly clear your browser history and delete old text messages and other files you don’t need from your devices.
 Also, before recycling, selling, or giving away your device, remove all sensitive information from it.

 5. Make sure you know how to locate your phone.

 Keep a record of your phone's make, model, and serial number in case your device is ever lost or stolen.

 6. Download only from reputable sources.

 Avoid downloading files from sites you don’t trust.
 Many sites offer games and other software you can download onto your cellphone or tablet.
-You should be wary of downloadable software like this, as it could include malware.
+It would help if you were wary of downloadable software like this, as it could include malware.
 If you’re getting files from a supposedly secure site, look for its website certificate first.